-Today, I am pleased to announce that the Government of Canada has signed a new agreement with Gilead Sciences and McKesson Canada to secure a supply of up to 150,000 vials of remdesivir-an important drug used to fight COVID-19.
+Today, I am pleased to announce that the Government of Canada has signed a new agreement with Gilead Sciences and McKesson Canada to secure a supply of up to 150,000 vials of Remdesivir-an important drug used to fight COVID-19.

-On July 27, Health Canada authorized remdesivir for the treatment of COVID-19.
-Remdesivir is the only known anti-viral drug at this time that has been shown to be effective in treating COVID-19 patients.
+On July 27, Health Canada authorized Remdesivir for the treatment of COVID-19.
+Remdesivir is the only known anti-viral drug at this time that has demonstrated effectiveness in treating COVID-19 patients.